1.1.8. etl

 Commands:

-table This subcommand converts files with decoded CAN message (JSON)...
+table Convert files with decoded CAN message (JSON) to one or...

 The filter and decode subcommand expect a data stream as input which could be provided by the command cat.